jdeper/diffNpatch/README.md

 # diffNpatch
-ungit plugin to diff between commited point and patch to zip file
+ungit plugin for find the change source code files at selected node to HEAD node and compress to zip files